rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-14-ca5af9003db6b5dc-listing-of-new-debt-securities-of-nuvama-wealth-and-investment-limited.md

 stocks:
 - NUVAMA
 tags:
-- debt-listing
+- debt-securities
-- private-placement
+- listing
-- debentures
+- ncd
 - nuvama-wealth
-- new-listing
+- private-placement
 title: Listing of New Debt Securities of Nuvama Wealth and Investment Limited
 ---